-24. Fiscal deficits and public debt levels in both oil exporters and importers have increased considerably as a result of the 2014-15 external shocks.
-In oil importers, weaker revenues and higher public spending to support economic activity increased fiscal deficits by about 4 percentage points of GDP on average between 2013 to 2016 to 6.1 percent of GDP, and public debt increased to 49 percent of GDP.
-In oil exporters (Azerbaijan and
+Fiscal deficits and public debt levels in both oil exporters and importers have increased considerably as a result of the 2014-15 external shocks.
+In oil importers, weaker revenues and higher public spending to support economic activity increased fiscal deficits by about 4 percentage points of GDP on average between 2013 and 2016 to 6.1 percent of GDP, and public debt increased to 49 percent of GDP.
+In oil exporters (Azerbaijan and Kazakhstan), fiscal balances deteriorated by about 7 percentage points of GDP on average over the same period, and fiscal deficits reached 3.3 percent of GDP by 2016.
+Net foreign assets-the difference between the government's gross assets and debt-in oil exporters actually improved by about 7 percent of GDP over this period, reflecting the positive impact of exchange rate depreciation on net foreign assets.

-9 This section draws on Gemayel et al (2018).
+&lt;sup>1This section draws on Gemayel and others (2018).